Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Regime of applicability and detection plausibility

 We next demonstrate that the dissipative timescale, orbital timescale of the binary, and the characteristic internal timescale of neutron stars satisfy the inequalities given in Eq.~\eqref{eq:tower-time-inequalities} for values of viscosity that also satisfy the no-tidal-locking condition.
 We conclude that our expansion of the quadrupole to linear order in $d/dt$, Eq.~\eqref{eq:newtonian-first-order-limit-Iij}, should be accurate\footnote{Higher order terms in $d/dt$ in the expansion of Eq.~\eqref{eq:newtonian-first-order-limit-Iij} may be required to accurately determine the tidal Love number; for more discussion see \cite{Pratten:2021pro})}.

-Finally, we show that physically plausible values of $p_{2,A}\nu_A$ could lead to an amount of dephasing comparable, and even larger than, the dephasing caused by the adiabatic tidal Love number $k_2$.
-We use a Fisher analysis to show that there is a window of parameter space for physically allowable values of $p_{2,A}\nu_A$ that could be constrained with future gravitational-wave observations, although more work needs to be done to obtain precise theoretical estimates for $p_{2,A}\nu_A$.
+Finally, we show that physically allowed values of $\stf{\zeta},\stf{\eta}$ ($\tau_d$) could lead to an amount of dephasing comparable, and even larger than, the dephasing caused by the adiabatic tidal Love number $k_2$.
+We use a Fisher analysis to show that there is a window of parameter space for physically allowable values of $\tau_d$ that could be constrained with future gravitational-wave observations, although more work needs to be done to obtain precise theoretical estimates for $\tau_d$ realistic EOS.
+Finally, in this section we show that for values of the tidal lag that are larger than $\tau_d$ > $21 \mu\mathrm{s}$, the effective dissipative tidal deformability could be measurable with current ground-based gravitational detectors.